-The district shall post the toll-free number for the Central Register (800-342-3720) and directions for accessing the NYS Office of Children and Family Services (http://ocfs.ny.gov/main/cps), in both English and Spanish, on the district website and in highly visible areas of school buildings so it is readily accessible to students and staff.
+The district shall post the toll-free number for the Central Register (800-342-3720) and the NYS Office of Children Family directions for accessing and Services (http://ocfs.ny.gov/main/cps), in both English and Spanish, on the district website and in highly visible areas of school buildings so it is readily accessible to students and staff.
 The district shall also provide it to parents/guardians at least once per school year (including electronically and/or sent home with students), and provide it to all teachers and administrators.